obmaz/smartthings_edge_driver/README.md

 ### Developer
 The source code required for installation can be found in each directory.
-If necessary, you can manually install it by adding a fingerprinter.
+If necessary, you can manually install it by adding a fingerprint.

 ## Note
 ### Child Device(DTH) vs Multi Components(Edge Driver)
+**Update:** The latest edge driver supports child devices, but this driver uses a multi-component method.

 Unlike the DTH(Device Type Handler), the Edge Driver uses the "Component", not the "Child Device".
 A child device is recognized as a independent thing, while a component shows several buttons in one thing.